penpot/penpot-docs/technical-guide/getting-started.md

 ### Configure Penpot with Elestio

 If you want to make changes to your Penpot setup click on the “Update config” button in Software.
-Here you can see the “Docker compose” used to create the instance.
+Here you can see the “docker-compose” used to create the instance.
 In “ENV” top middle left you can make configuration changes that will be reflected in the Docker compose.